skypilot-org/skypilot/docs/source/reservations/reservations.rst

 To use the reservation/block, you can specify two fields in ``~/.sky/config.yaml``:

 * ``aws.prioritize_reservations``: whether to prioritize launching clusters from capacity reservations in any region/zone over on-demand/spot clusters.
-This is useful to fully utilize your reserved capacity created with *Instance eligibility: open*.
+This is useful to fully utilize your reserved capacity created with ``Instance eligibility: open``.
-* ``aws.specific_reservations``: a list of reservation ids that can be used by SkyPilot.
-This is useful if you have multiple capacity blocks or capacity reservations with *Instance eligibility: targeted* for different instance types in multiple regions/zones.
+* ``aws.specific_reservations``: a list of reservation IDs that can be used by SkyPilot.
+This is useful if you have multiple capacity reservations or blocks with ``Instance eligibility: targeted`` for different instance types in multiple regions/zones.

 .. note::